-Amy is from Shoreview, MN and participated in the Morocco Summer 2018 program.
+Amy is from Shoreview, MN and participated in the Arabic Summer 2018 program in Morocco.

 During my first week in Morocco, I was overwhelmed by the stark contrast between Rabat, my host city, and Minnesota.
 Everything was so different: the food, clothing, streets, and above all, the language.
 Shwiya b shwiya (little by little), however, I discovered connections between Morocco and my life in the United States through the people I met.
 I left Rabat at the end of the summer with the realization that no matter how different people seem from the American “norm” on the surface, we have a lot in common.

 One evening, as I sat in the living room with my two younger host sisters, I was startled by a familiar sound.
 It was the theme song to my favorite cartoon, Masha and the Bear.
 In the U.S., I watch it in Russian, but my sisters in Morocco listen to the Arabic version, ماشا و الدب.
 They were delighted to learn that we share a favorite cartoon, and over the following weeks we bonded by watching ماشا و الدب and other cartoons they introduced me to, especially Mr. Bean (مستر بين).
 As we sat squished together on the Moroccan sofa with their iPad cradled between us, my nine year old sister and I would trade words: “Shnu hadha?”
 I would ask when I didn’t recognize a phrase in the video.
 What’s that?
 She would respond by describing the words in Arabic and asking for the English.